 Honestly, for me, it has been the most confusing thing in Argentine Spanish.

 Firstly, sometimes the verb for the second-person changes when you use vos compared to tú!
-According to omniglot.com the verb conjugations with vos is always regular.
+According to omniglot.com the verb conjugations with vos are always regular.
 Whereas, with tú you have many irregular verb conjugations.

 So, for example, the conjugation of the verb pensar (to think): when you use tú it is tú piensas, but with vos it is conjugated vos pensás.
 Or the verb dormir (to sleep) becomes vos dormís instead of tú duermes.
 Easier?
 Maybe.
 But for sure not when you are used to the tú-way